 Knee and ankle ligament injuries, along with hamstring injuries, account for 33% of all rugby injuries.
 Preseason exercise based intervention programs have reduced these injuries by 62-70 %.
-Read more here on prevention strategies.
+Read more here on lower body injury prevention strategies.

 The shoulder is also commonly injured, with an AC joint dislocation being the most common shoulder injury, and is mainly caused by a tackle, impact with players or the ground.